 Access Rights to Results

-[Option 1:]

 Access Rights to Results if Needed for Exploitation of a Party's own Results shall be granted on Fair and Reasonable conditions.

-Access rights to Results for internal research and for teaching activities shall be granted on a royalty-free basis.
+Access rights to Results for non-commercial research and for teaching activities as defined under the state aid legislation of the European Union shall be granted on a royalty-free basis.

-[end of option 1]

-[Option 2:]

-Access Rights to Results if Needed for Exploitation of a Party's own Results shall be granted on a royalty-free basis.

-[end of option 2]

 Access Rights to Background if Needed for Exploitation of a Party’s own Results, shall be granted on Fair and Reasonable conditions.